benmorrow/Multiline-SpriteKit-Label/README.md

-# Multilined-SKLabelNode
+# Multiline SpriteKit Label
-Adds support via an extension to lay out text on multiple lines in SpriteKit
+Adds support via an extension to lay out text on multiple lines in an `SKLabelNode`

 ![simulator screenshot multiline SKLabelNode](http://i.imgur.com/7TmCORE.png)

-`SKLabelNode` was not intended to use multiline strings.
+SpriteKit is the 2D game development framework for Apple platforms: macOS, iOS, tvOS, and watchOS.
+In SpriteKit, you use an `SKLabelNode` to add text to the scene.
+However, `SKLabelNode` does not support multiline strings.
 Since `SKLabelNode`'s functionality is limited, you can use this extension to solve the problem.
 Just add newline characters, "\n", in the `String` whereever you want a line break.

 Here's the solution in Swift 3: